 This is a fat-soluble vitamin you can find in chicken, green beans, leafy green vegetables, and other foods.
-If you're feeding your dog with the standard formula, he's probably covered.
-However, he might need an extra intake in certain situations: for instance, when he's got cases of bone and cartilage degeneration (6).
+If you’re feeding your dog with the standard formula, he’s probably covered.
+However, he might need an extra intake in certain situations: for instance, when he displays symptoms of bone and cartilage discomfort (6).

 This improves calcium absorption, metabolism, and the development of osteoblasts, which are necessary for bone strength and remodeling.
 Supplementation with this vitamin is strongly suggested for dogs that are experiencing age-related bone issues.